In this article, we are going to guide you about What Can I Do for Back Pain – 10 Ways to Ease Back Pain which is very helpful for you.

 9. Aquatic Therapy and Whirlpools

 Physical therapists often suggest aquatic therapy — including exercises done in hot, therapeutic pools — for back pain.
-The buoyancy of the water supports alleviate strain on the joints to support the strengthening and gentle stretching of the muscles.
+The buoyancy of the water supports alleviates strain on the joints to support the strengthening and gentle stretching of the muscles.

 Even floating in warm water can help loosen muscles and release tension as well as additional circulation, according to the Arthritis Foundation.